polivbr/dagster-sqlmesh/adr/0006-sqlmesh-dagster-tag-convention.md

 ## Context

 SQLMesh models can have tags that provide metadata about the model.
+Unlike dbt which has a native `meta` field for passing metadata to downstream tools, SQLMesh only provides a simple `tags` set without structured metadata support.
 We need a way to pass SQLMesh model properties to Dagster assets (group names, owners, etc.) while maintaining separation between SQLMesh configuration and Dagster presentation.

 ## Decision